 Fuller Spring Cleaning - w/ Downloadable Checklist

 Winter is finally making its last rounds as Spring is creeping in.
 The weather is starting to warm up and you can finally start to wear short sleeves again.
 The change in seasons also marks the time to break out the Mops and Dusters and do a whole-house clean sweep.
-And while you’re dusting the cobwebs, be sure to avoid some common Spring Cleaning mistakes and become a Fuller Brush Pro.
+While you’re dusting the cobwebs, be sure to avoid some common Spring Cleaning mistakes and become a Fuller Brush Pro.

 DONT: overuse toxic chemicals.
 Avoid inhaling toxic fumes from your cleaning products by not using too much.